dataluscorp/browser/testing/web-platform/README.md

 You can run the tests against a Gecko-based browser (GeckoView) on an Android emulator.
-As shown below, to do so you must start an emulator, build Firefox for Android and then run mach wpt with the `org.mozilla.geckoview.test` package.
+As shown below, to do so you must start an emulator, build Datalus for Android and then run mach wpt with the `org.mozilla.geckoview.test` package.
 The package will be installed interactively by `mach` and tests will run against TestRunnerActivity.